 Take the rubber base and ergonomic design, for example.
 If you want to get a good meal going and know you’re going to be using your grater a lot, you can rest assured that you won’t get any pains in your palms or tending, thanks to the comfortable design of this grater.
 It’s also made from commercial-grade steel, so it’s much less likely to rust than other, cheaper versions.

 - Weight11.2 ounces

-This doesn’t come with any of the amazing features you might notice on some of other top choices- it’s a little more difficult to handle and the storage box make it a little awkward to work with.
+This doesn’t come with any of the amazing features you might notice on some of the other top choices- it’s a little more difficult to handle and the storage box makes it a little awkward to work with.
 But, for a relatively cheap price and such high-quality materials, you won’t be disappointed with your purchase.

 Built-in storage box

 What to Look for in a Kitchen Grater